-Chiba prefecture is located just east of Tokyo and the number one most-visited place by international tourists is… Narita International Airport!
+Chiba Prefecture is located just east of Tokyo and home to one of the most-visited place by international tourists… Narita International Airport!
 Many people also know Chiba Prefecture for Tokyo Disneyland that is also located in the region.
 But Chiba is also home plenty of other fascinating sightseeing spots ranging from beautiful nature to hidden cultural activities.
-A large part of the prefecture is made up of the Boso Peninsula, which offers popular tourists’ destinations especially for people from Kanto region.
+A large part of the prefecture is made up of the Boso Peninsula, which offers popular tourists’ destinations especially for people from the Kanto region.
 Chiba is popular as a daytrip from Tokyo, and features one of the longest beaches in Japan (60 km!), a large aquarium, historical sites, one of the most important temples in the country, the most visited theme parks in Japan, and much more.
-Here are our recommended places to visit in Chiba.
+Here are our recommended places to visit in Chiba that you should visit!

 Kujukuri Beach is a sandy beach that occupies much of the northeast coast of the Boso Peninsula in Chiba Prefecture.
-The beach is about 60 kilometers long, making it the longest beach open to public in Japan.
-Kujukuri Beach is popular for swimming, surfing, and other marine sports.
+With kilometers of beach, the beach is about 60 kilometers long (the longest beach open to public in Japan), Kujukuri Beach is popular for swimming, surfing, and other marine sports.
 There are no reefs in front of the beach and long, high Pacific waves crash right onto the beach, making the beach especially famous as one of the best surfing spots in the country.
 From Tokyo you can do a day trip to Kujukuri Beach by public transportation, but the easiest way to travel to Kujukuri beach is by car.
 There are plenty of parking areas and facilities such as free showers that you can use along the beach.
 There are also some local ryokan and small minshuku located in the fishermen towns.

 How to get to Kujukuri Beach